castle-engine/android-openal/README.md

 Then just run `make build` .

-It will be recompile the library for the appropriate Android versions and architectures
+It will recompile the library for the appropriate Android versions and architectures
 -- the ones used by _Castle Game Engine_.